anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. Members in good standing on leave for more than two (2) years must reapply for membership.

 ### Temporary Suspension
-An League franchise may be placed on temporary suspension by the President and are subject to rules set forth in [Classification; Standing](#classification-standing).
+An League franchise may be placed on temporary suspension by the Commissioner and are subject to rules set forth in [Classification; Standing](#classification-standing).

 ### Indefinite Suspension
-An League franchise may be placed on indefinite suspension by the President and subject to rules set forth in [Classification; Standing](#classification-standing).
+An League franchise may be placed on indefinite suspension by the Commissioner and subject to rules set forth in [Classification; Standing](#classification-standing).
 Violations that may result in indefinite suspension are as follows:

 1. Conduct detrimental to the objectives of the League.
 1. Two (2) forfeits of a game in one season.
 A team that is indefinitely suspended two consecutive seasons for violation of this subsection shall not be permitted to reapply for reinstatement unless a change in management is presented to the league.
-The new management must be approved by the League President and ratified by a majority of the League members.
+The new management must be approved by the League Commissioner and ratified by a majority of the League members.
 1. Tampering with players on the roster of another member franchise.
 Tampering shall be defined as the deliberate solicitation, without consent, by one League member of a player who has made at least an oral commitment to play for another League franchise.
 1. Consumption of alcoholic beverages on or in close proximity to the playing fields as detailed in [League Standings](#league-standings)
 1. Violation of any written policies set forth by the issuer of any permits for field use by the League.
 1. Failure to comply with any of the stated codes of conduct as set forth in this document.

 ### Reinstatement
-An indefinitely suspended franchise may be reinstated by the President upon the resolution of any outstanding violations and the satisfactory guarantee of no further violations.
+An indefinitely suspended franchise may be reinstated by the Commissioner upon the resolution of any outstanding violations and the satisfactory guarantee of no further violations.

 ### Additional Fees
-The President may request additional fees to cover any costs that exceed the amounts originally budgeted for by the League.
+The Commissioner may request additional fees to cover any costs that exceed the amounts originally budgeted for by the League.

-### Fees to the President
+### Fees to the Commissioner
-In the event the President is a franchise holder, the Rules and Competition Committee may levy any and all appropriate fines for infractions of this Constitution and By-Laws by his franchise.
+In the event the Commissioner is a franchise holder, the Rules and Competition Committee may levy any and all appropriate fines for infractions of this Constitution and By-Laws by his franchise.

 ### Outside Leagues
 Teams may not play in leagues outside of the League, unless that league has a formal agreement with the League that its playing schedule does not conflict with regularly scheduled League games or playoffs.

 ## Officer Duties
-As defined in [Officers](#officers), the officers of the League are the President, Treasurer, Rules and Competition Committee member.
+As defined in [Officers](#officers), the officers of the League are the Commissioner, Treasurer, Rules and Competition Committee member.

-### President
+### Commissioner
-The duties and powers of the President are as follows:
+The duties and powers of the Commissioner are as follows:

 1. Shall serve a life term or until voluntary relinquishment of the office.
 1. Preside over all League meetings.